-The figures identify a mean ethnicity pay gap of 5.5% and a median ethnicity pay gap of -9.0%.
-The University's mean ethnicity pay gap is higher than the UK higher education average (by 3 percentage points).

-The median ethnicity pay gap at St Andrews University (-9.0%) represents a gap in the opposite direction to that recorded in UK nationwide.
+The figures identify a mean ethnicity pay gap of 5.6% and a median ethnicity pay gap of -5.2%.
+The University's mean ethnicity pay gap, has remained relatively stagnant (increased 0.1% since 2019) and is higher than the UK higher education average (by 3.6 percentage points).
+The median ethnicity pay gap at St Andrews University (-5.2) represents a 3.8 percentage point decrease from -9.0% in 2019.